 You may choose to go ahead with your import even if you have reconcile errors.
 The error rows will be skipped if you select to continue.

-Before you can import, you will get the warning message "Some rows contain errors."
+Before you can import, you will get the warning message.
 These rows will not be imported.
 As with validate errors, you should download the .csv for all errors, located under the "Validated" section of the Import page, fix the error rows, and upload them as a separate import.

 Import and Post Processing